 I changed my focus from Tru.Works to my main job with Shake Shack.
 I want to open my own business and at Shake Shack, I’m learning everything I need to know for when it comes time to open my first store.

 My job is something I take very seriously but never more serious than Tru.Works.
 After my promotion, I stopped Tru.Works production, and I even stopped taking care of myself.
 There was no gym, no time for friends, and no time for Tru.Works.

 My promotion also led me to be transferred to a new location and my schedule fluctuated a lot.
 Don’t get me wrong, I’m not complaining, but I knew I was lonely during this time.
 I just didn’t understand why.

 I filled up my time with work yet it didn’t fulfill me.
 I was still alone.

-Then my laptop died and it hit me.
+Then my laptop died from all its problems and it hit me.

-Today, my Macbook Pro 2011 died on me.
-While I watched my Macbook glitch on me it hit me that I’ve been working with a pretty old laptop for over 3 years, and it’s these past 3 years where I’ve made the most progress with Tru.Works.
+While I watched my Macbook glitch on me it hit me that I’ve been working with a pretty old laptop for over 8 years, and it’s these past 3 years where I’ve made the most progress with Tru.Works.